codeclimate/codeclimate-rubocop/config/contents/lint/interpolation_check.md

 ### Safety:

-This cop is generally safe, but is marked as unsafe because it is possible to actually intentionally have text inside `#{...}` in a single quoted string.
+This cop's autocorrection is unsafe because although it always replaces single quotes as if it were miswritten double quotes, it is not always the case.
+For example, `'#{foo} bar'` would be replaced by `"#{foo} bar"`, so the replaced code would evaluate the expression `foo`.

 ### Example: